 FIDM requires students attending the college to make reasonable progress toward the completion of their educational objective.
-All students are expected to maintain a minimum 2.0 grade point average [3.0 for students in the Master's program] and complete a specified minimum number of units each quarter.
+All students are expected to maintain a minimum 2.0 grade point average (3.0 for students in the Master's program) and successfully complete a minimum of 67% of units attempted.
 Students who fail to meet FIDM's Satisfactory Academic Progress requirements may lose their eligibility for financial aid and/or veterans benefits.